Best Instant Pot Ribs

 Instant Pot Ribs are so tender and moist that they fall off the bone.
 The best part is that you can cook them from start to finish in just a little over an hour.
 The scrumptious homemade barbecue sauce in my recipe is the secret to having tangy and sweet ribs better than any you have ever tasted.
 My family loves them and so do I. Since they are so easy to make, I make them at least once a month.

-One of the best side dishes for these ribs is baked beans and I have an easy recipe for the most flavorful instant pot baked beans you can make in minutes.
-Cook them before the ribs and keep them warm in a pot while you make the ribs so they can soak in the sauce.
+One of the best side dishes for these ribs are baked beans and I have an easy recipe for the most flavorful instant pot baked beans you can make in minutes.
+I like to cooke them before the ribs and keep them warm in a pot while making the ribs so they can soak in the sauce.

 For the most outstanding BBQ spread, make some Instant Pot Corn on the Cob, Instant Pot Mashed Potatoes, and Baked Sweet Potatoes.